Jaisalmer Fort Sonar Quila in India

 • How to get to Jaisalmer: Jaisalmer has a small airport (airport code: JSA) which has occasional flights from Delhi, or you could also opt to fly to Jodphur airport (JDH) and drive the rest of the way which will take just under 5 hours.
 The drive from Jaipur to Jaisalmer or Udaipur to Jaisalmer will take approximately 9-10 hours, or alternatively you can also take a bus or train.

 • Local currency: The local currency is the Indian Rupee or INR.
-The exchange rate is approximately 60 INR to 1 USD – most places only accept cash, so make sure you get some money out or exchange a small amount when you arrive in India.
+The exchange rate is approximately 80 INR to 1 USD as of mid-2024 – most places only accept cash, so make sure you get some money out or exchange a small amount when you arrive in India.

 • Dress code in India: If you are a female traveler, leave any revealing clothes at home – your best bet is to bring long pants or dresses and sweaters that you can layer on easily because of the cold mornings and evenings.